clairefro/obsidian-plugin-etymology-lookup/README.md

 ### How to use

-Install and enable this plugin.
-Then, highlight all or part of a word in your notes and search for it's etymology.
+1. Install and enable this plugin
+2. Highlight all or part of a word in your notes and search for it's etymology

-Click or tap an entry to copy it to your clipboard
+3. (Optional) Click or tap an entry to copy it to your clipboard

 ![demo1](https://github.com/clairefro/assets/blob/main/obsidian-plugin-etymology-lookup/demo1.gif?raw=true)